Aladin147/BLKWDS_Manager/docs/database_reliability_improvements.md

 ## Next Steps for Database Reliability

-1. **Add Database Migration System**
+1. **✅ Add Database Migration System**
-   - Create a proper migration system to handle schema changes
+   - ✅ Create a proper migration system to handle schema changes
-   - Ensure migrations are the single source of truth for schema evolution
+   - ✅ Ensure migrations are the single source of truth for schema evolution
-   - Add version tracking for database schema
+   - ✅ Add version tracking for database schema

+### Implementation Details: Database Migration System

+**Files Created:**
+- `lib/services/database/migration.dart` - Interface for all migrations
+- `lib/services/database/migration_manager.dart` - Manages migration execution
+- `lib/services/database/migrations/migrations.dart` - Exports all migrations
+- `lib/services/database/migrations/migration_v1_to_v2.dart` - Migration from v1 to v2
+- `lib/services/database/migrations/migration_v2_to_v3.dart` - Migration from v2 to v3
+- `lib/services/database/migrations/migration_v3_to_v4.dart` - Migration from v3 to v4
+- `lib/services/database/migrations/migration_v4_to_v5.dart` - Migration from v4 to v5
+- `lib/services/database/migrations/migration_v5_to_v6.dart` - Migration from v5 to v6
+- `lib/services/database/migrations/migration_v6_to_v7.dart` - Migration from v6 to v7
+- `lib/services/database/migrations/migration_v7_to_v8.dart` - Migration from v7 to v8

+**Files Modified:**
+- `lib/services/db_service.dart` - Updated to use the new migration system

+**Key Features:**
+- Structured migration framework with a clear interface
+- Centralized migration management through MigrationManager
+- Version tracking in the settings table
+- Transaction-based migrations for atomicity
+- Comprehensive error handling and logging
+- Single source of truth for schema definitions
+- Dynamic version detection for database initialization

 2. **Improve Error Handling in Database Operations**
    - Add more comprehensive error handling for database operations